stouffer/EvoGeoModules/manuscript/manuscript.md

 interact.
-In contrast to the frequent assumption that phylogenetic structure is a key driver of community structure [@cave09mce], these data reveal that this impact is actually minimal at ecologically relevant spatial scales, even in system where phylogenetic structure would be expected to have a profoundly strong role.
+In contrast to the frequent assumption that phylogenetic structure is a key driver of community structure [@cave09mce], these data reveal that this impact is actually minimal at ecologically relevant spatial scales, even in a system where phylogenetic structure would be expected to have a profoundly strong role.
 And yet, despite all the above, individual interactions are somehow able to maintain their co-phylogenetic matching even when the community they are woven into does not.
-Thinking more broadly, these discrepancies provide a clear roadmap for bridging the gap between our appreciation of the role of shared evolutionary history and its empirically measurable outcomes: network structure is the most parsimonious *mechanism* by which coevolution proceeds, not the imprint potential coevolution leaves on ecological communities.
+Thinking more broadly, these discrepancies provide a roadmap for bridging the gap between our appreciation of the role of shared evolutionary history and its empirically measurable outcomes: network structure is the most parsimonious *mechanism* by which coevolution proceeds, not the imprint potential coevolution leaves on ecological communities.

 Finally, we would like to acknowledge some limitations in the data.
-Host-parasite evolutions usually follows a number of canonical coevolutionary scenarios [@page03ttp]: true cospeciation, wherein the two speciation events are simultaneous; pseudo- or delayed-cospeciations, wherein one of the speciations happens after the other; host-shift, wherein the parasite acquires a new host (and can subsequently lose the previous one, undergo speciation, or maintain its ability to use it); finally, host range expansion, in which the parasite acquires a novel host.
-When the likelihood of both host and parasite extinctions events are added to these model, the variety of outcomes is considerable.
+Host-parasite evolution usually follows a number of canonical coevolutionary scenarios [@page03ttp]: true cospeciation, where the two speciation events are simultaneous; pseudo- or delayed-cospeciations, where one speciation event happens after the other; host shift, where the parasite acquires a new host (and can subsequently lose the previous host, or undergo speciation); and host-range expansion, in which the parasite acquires a novel host and retains the ability to infect the previous host.
+When the likelihood of both host and parasite extinction events are added to these models, the variety of outcomes is considerable. @dev07wch shows that host-switch-like events can result in matching trees, and so one could argue that the continental-level signal of tree matching can emerge from numerous host-shift events [although the results of
-@dev07wch shows that host-switch like events can result in matching trees, and so one could argue that the continental-level signal of tree matching can emerge from numerous host-shift events [although the results of @kras12psm do not support this scenario].
-Because separating true cospeciation events from all other situations is difficult without time-calibrated trees, @dev13cvh suggest that the number of cospeciation event is inflated by cophenetic methods like *PACo* or *ParaFit* [although @lope01mpf reported an increased number of cospeciations when accounting for time of speciation events].
-This re-inforces the need for high-quality phylogeny data calibrated for communities in which the interactions are known.
-Not only will this help make more robust inference about the evolution of networks [@eklo16pcf], it will also help use informations on species interactions embedded within networks to help understand coevoluationary dynamics.
+@kras12psm do not support this scenario].
+Because separating true cospeciation events from all other situations is difficult without time-calibrated trees,
+@dev13cvh suggest that the number of cospeciation events is inflated by cophenetic methods like *PACo* or *ParaFit* [although @lope01mpf reported an increased number of cospeciations when accounting for time of speciation events].
+This reinforces the need for high-quality phylogeny data calibrated for communities in which the interactions are known.
+Not only will this help us make more robust inference about the evolution of networks [@eklo16pcf], it will also help us leverage information about species interactions embedded within networks to better understand coevolutionary dynamics.

 **Acknowledgements.** We thank Juan Antonio Balbuena for discussions about the *PACo* method, and members of the Stouffer and Tylianakis groups for comments